Learning Objectives

 # Numerical output

-print("=== Nucleation Analysis of Al-Cu Alloy ===\n")
+print("=== Nucleation Analysis for an Al-Cu Alloy ===\n")

 T_test = 473 # 200°C